kelvinduybui/RFM-Based-Customer-Segmentation-for-Retail-Company-Insights./README.md

 ### Calculate RFM
 Next, we’ll calculate Recency, Frequency & Monetary, where:
 - Recency: The number of days between the current date and the customer's most recent purchase (excluding cancelled orders).
-- Frequency : The total number of unique purchase transactions (InvoiceNo), excluding cancelled orders.
+- Frequency: The total number of unique purchase transactions (InvoiceNo), excluding cancelled orders.
 - Monetary: The total monetary value of all transactions.
 All group by CustomerID.